CharlieLiu17/Techniq/README.md

 ## Why did we make Techniq?

 Techniq was a product of a HackGT8, by Team STAC.
 STAC was composed of Charlie Liu, Amal Chaudry, Tina Nguyen, and Sheza Chaudhry.
-Charlie came up with the idea, as he was an elite figure skater in high school.
-He saw a personal need for the app, and even after HackGT8, continued to work on it.
+Charlie came up with the idea, as he was an elite figure skater in high school and had experience using Google MediaPipe.
+He had a personal need for the app, and even after HackGT8, continued to work on it.
 He currently is actively building out of the app, hoping to bring it to mobile in the near future.

 ## Installation